ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## alpha

-The field must be alphabetical ONLY
+The field must be alphabetical ONLY.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 terms = { alpha = true }